cuttlefishh/python-for-data-analysis/README.md

 	* When you get stuck, get more information.
 	* Try to solve it yourself first.

+## Assignments

+### Weekly assignments

+Weekly take-home assignments will follow the course schedule, reinforcing skills with exercises to analyze and visualize scientific data.
+Assignments will given out on Thursdays and will be due the following Thursday, using TritonEd.

+### Final Project

+You will choose a data set of your own or provided in one of the texts and write a Python program (or set of Python programs or mixture of .ipynb and .py/.sh scripts) to carry out a revealing data analysis.
+Have a look at Shaw Ex43-52 and McKinney Ch10-12 for more ideas.

+Requirements:

+* Submit your project as either: a Jupyter notebook (or collection of notebooks), a Python script (or collection of scripts), or a combination of the two.
+* Use at least three (3) application-specific packages, such as:
+	- Data analysis and plotting: pandas, matplotlib, Seaborn
+	- Bioinformatics: scikit-bio, Biopython
+	- Climate science: CDMS (UV-CDAT), Iris
+* Use at least three (3) user-defined functions.
+* Optional: Create user-defined modules and classes for use in your code.

+Note: There are no midterm or final exams.

 ## Schedule Overview

 _Schedule is subject to change._